Perkedel/After-Church/Documents/Misc/lfm-changelog-2022.05.md

 - Additional info like found in Yamaha Keyboards!!!
 Tempo & Metronome info bar yess!!!
 - Song position bar color is now based on week yeah!
 - proposed particular color for each song in selection, overrides week color.
+- MOAR LIBRARIES refered for future use. idk.
+- PANIK SKIP!!!
+If at the end of song, the game fail to end song, press pause again.
+After all note finish & song ends, the pause button turns into instant end song button. you can manually end song after all notes finished. no more panik close app yey!
+- hey should we just use the `validScore` in the song json to mark whether the song worth showing on list?
+I mean, if it's true, then it deserves showing in the automatic scan. otherwise hide it. idk.
+- hey, just a little idea here. here are 2 languages. one has this variable says blue, and the other red. the program reads it as color name.
+So if you set language to this, it blue, other goes red. etc etc.
 - what else?!?!?

 # Previous Lores